beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 The `public` directory where you'll add images (like the background image for your site) and any other static assets or files you want to make publicly accessible in your app.

-Each time your app deploys, the contents of this folder will automatically be published to S3 and Begin's CDN.
+Each time your app deploys, the contents of this folder will automatically be published to your app's static asset bucket (on [S3](https://aws.amazon.com/s3/)) as well as Begin's CDN.

 > **Exercise caution!** The full contents of this folder will be copied with each deploy, overwriting any existing files with the same name.